Back to Research

 Introducing Cernis-Thinking: A Multi-Task Vision Language Model for Document Understanding

 We're excited to release Cernis-Thinking, an open-source vision language model trained with reinforcement learning to understand and reason about documents.
-Built on Qwen2.5-VL-7B and fine-tuned using GRPO (Group Relative Policy Optimization), Cernis-Thinking can handle mathematical reasoning, LaTeX OCR, invoice extraction, and handwriting transcription — all in a single 7B parameter model.
+Built on Qwen2.5-VL-7B and trained using GRPO (Group Relative Policy Optimization), Cernis-Thinking can handle mathematical reasoning, LaTeX OCR, invoice extraction, and handwriting transcription — all in a single 7B parameter model.

 Why Another Document Model?

-Earlier this year, we saw the Allen Institute's olmOCR — an impressive open-source document OCR model.
-Inspired by their work and projects like RolmOCR, we wanted to explore whether reinforcement learning could create a more versatile document understanding model that doesn't just extract text, but actually reasons about what it sees.
+We wanted to explore whether reinforcement learning could create a more versatile document understanding model that doesn't just extract text, but actually reasons about what it sees.

 Traditional document models often struggle with: